samkennerly/suneku/README.md

 GitHub can automatically render Jupyter notebooks!
 If you upload a notebook to GitHub, anyone can view it in a web browser without installing any software or running any scripts.

-## store your science in your ~/suneku/ folder
+## about your `~/suneku/` folder

 For the most part, Docker containers do not interact with the rest of your computer.
 Suneku labs make two exceptions: they connect to `0.0.0.0:8888` on the host machine so you can use Jupyter, and they link their own `/suneku/` folder to the host machine's `~/suneku/` folder.

-**If you modify the `/suneku/` folder inside a suneku lab, your computer's `~/suneku/` folder will also be modified.** The `/suneku/` folder is not really "inside" a Docker container.
-It is your `~/suneku/` folder [mounted as a data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/mount-a-host-directory-as-a-data-volume).
+**If you modify the `/suneku/` folder inside a suneku lab, your `~/suneku/` folder will be modified.** The `/suneku/` folder is not really "inside" a container; it is the host machine's `~/suneku/` folder [mounted as a data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/mount-a-host-directory-as-a-data-volume).

+### store data in `~/suneku/data`

-**Store data in `~/suneku/data/`.** From inside your lab, this folder will appear as `/suneku/data/` without the `~`.
+From inside a lab, this folder will appear as `/suneku/data/` without the `~`.
 The suneku repo contains a `.gitignore` file which tells Git not to track files in `/suneku/data/`.
 Keeping data in `~/suneku/data/` helps avoid clogging your git repository with large files.

-Remember: GitHub will not upload files from your `~/suneku/data/` folder, so you'll need to find another way to backup data.
+Remember: GitHub will not track files in this folder, so you need another way to backup data.
 I use an [S3 bucket](https://aws.amazon.com/s3/) for backup and sharing, and all suneku labs come with [`awscli`](https://aws.amazon.com/cli/) pre-installed.

+### store prototypes and untested code in `~/suneku/studies/`

+When I write code which is well-tested and intended to be re-used often, I usually save it to a subfolder of `~/suneku/sunekutools/`.
+To avoid cluttering my `~/suneku/` folder, other code usually goes in a subfolder of `~/suneku/studies/`.
+(Remember, you don't need the `~` from inside a lab.)

+I also like to keep a nearly empty "scratch notebook" [scratch.ipynb](https://github.com/samkennerly/suneku/blob/master/studies/scratch.ipynb) in my `~/suneku/studies/` folder for quick access when I need to try something quickly.
+(This is more of a guideline than a rule.)

 ## import sunekutools